 As mentioned above, MassDOT is pursuing federal funding - through the competitive New Starts program managed by FTA - to support the design and construction of the Green Line Extension project.
-MassDOT and the MBTA are honored that the Green
+MassDOT and the MBTA are honored that the Green Line

-Line Extension project has been selected by the FTA for approval into Preliminary Engineering.
+Extension project has been selected by the FTA for approval into Preliminary Engineering.

 The Green Line Extension project is, in many ways, an excellent candidate project for the New Starts program.
-The project rates well in terms of: its anticipated ridership; its environmental benefits; the extant policies and programs in the corridor and region that encourage public transit usage; and the strong and sustained support for the project from elected officials and the public.
-However, the fundamental financial realities facing the MBTA - a substantial annual operating deficit as well as a multi-billion-dollar backlog in maintenance and upgrade needs - poses a real challenge to the completion of the application for Entry into Final Design and ultimate approval of New Starts funds for the Green Line Extension project that requires collective effort to address and solve.
+The project rates well in terms of: anticipated ridership; environmental benefits; the extant policies and programs in the corridor and region that encourage public transit usage; and the strong and sustained support for the project from elected officials and the public.
+However, the fundamental financial realities facing the MBTA - a substantial annual operating deficit as well as a multi-billion-dollar backlog in maintenance and upgrade needs - pose a real challenge to completion of the application for and ultimate completion of the negotiations associated with a Full Funding Grant Agreement for the Green Line Extension project that will require a collective effort to address and resolve.

-Indeed, MassDOT was required as part of the application for Preliminary Engineering to identify hypothetical policies that would solve the MBTA's structural deficit that, in turn, would allow FTA to participate in funding the Green Line Extension project.
-However, it is clear that in order to complete the before-mentioned application for Final Design and to garner FTA's financial participation in the project, Massachusetts must move from hypothetical proposals to concrete steps for a long-term fix for the MBTA.
-Without this progress, it is virtually certain the FTA will decline providing financial assistance to the project.
+Indeed, as part of the application for Preliminary Engineering to FTA, MassDOT was required to resolve the MBTA's structural deficit and provide the capital funds for the Project.
+In turn, this would allow FTA to participate in funding the Green Line Extension project.
+However, in order to submit the aforementioned FTA application in September 2013 and to garner FTA's financial participation in the project, the state must move from hypothetical proposals to concrete steps toward a long-term solution for the MBTA's funding deficiency.
+Without progress on this issue, the New Starts application negotiation cannot be completed thus, delaying the corresponding construction start dates.
+It is also highly probable that without substantial progress on the identification of new revenue sources and the completion of the financial plan, the FTA will decline providing financial assistance to the project.

-In addition to the use of any federal funding, MassDOT and the MBTA will use Commonwealth funds to support the design and construction of the Green Line Extension project.
+In addition to federal funding, MassDOT and the MBTA will use Commonwealth funds to support the design and construction of the Green Line Extension project.
 These funds will be raised with the backing of authorizations made to support the SIP projects in Transportation Bond Bills of the past several years.
 At present, MassDOT has \$624 million available in active Transportation Bond Bill authorizations for the SIP projects.
-This number does not include the monies encumbered to support current projects.
+This does not include the monies encumbered to support current projects.

-As needed, MassDOT will seek additional Transportation Bond Bill authorization to cover the costs of the Green Line Extension project, as well as other SIP projects.
-At the present time, the cost of the Green Line Extension project is estimated at approximately \$1.115 billion.2 This estimate was generated by a project cost/schedule risk analysis which indicated that, based on the current array of cost and schedule risks facing the project, there is a 50% probability that the project will be completed for this estimated amount or less.
-The MBTA is working to mitigate those identified risks and complete the project for an amount less than the \$1.115 billion estimate.
+MassDOT will seek additional Transportation Bond Bill authorization to cover the costs of the Green Line Extension project, as well as other SIP projects.
+Presently, the cost of the Green Line Extension project is estimated to be approximately \$1.115 billion.
+This estimate was based on the Advanced Conceptual design and generated using an initial project cost/schedule risk analysis.
+This risk analysis indicated that there is a 50% probability that the project will be completed at the initial cost estimate amount or less.
+With the completion of the Advanced Conceptual design phase, the MBTA is in the process of developing a new estimate based on the scope of work for project completion.
+Thus, the project is moving forward with the Value Engineering process and is working to identify new cost and schedule risks, and to mitigate or accept those previously identified.

-2 This cost does not include finance charges on bonds that would need to be sold and serviced for the project.
-Including the cost of those finance charges would increase the total project cost to approximately \$1.3 billion.
+&lt;sup>2 This cost does not include finance charges on bonds that would need to be sold and serviced for the project.
+Should these costs be included, the finance charges would increase the total project cost to approximately \$1.3 billion.